-

 Often they were stories handed down, conforming to popular legend and myth, and not often written by direct witnesses, and so to view them as ‘the historical truth’ might be to give them a veracity that they do not deserve.
 Nevertheless, they provide the novelist with access to a flavour, an atmosphere, that can be just as important to the success of a story as the facts.

-The grossly under-reported Robert the eldest son of William the Conqueror led to Austin Hernon's first series, 'The Wayward Prince'.
-Austin is now hot on the trail of all victims of historical propaganda and false reporting with his latest series The Wars of the Magna Carta.
+The grossly under-reported Robert the eldest son of William the Conqueror led to Austin Hernon’s first series, ‘The Wayward Prince’.
+He is now hot on the trail of all victims of historical propaganda and false reporting with his latest series The Wars of the Magna Carta.
 You can view all of his books in more detail or you can now also purchase all of the books shown here from Amazon and Waterstones.

 Edward II and his wife, Isabella had some difficulties in their marriage, and Edward conveniently disappeared during 1327, leaving Isabella space to find a wife suitable for her son, Edward III.
 Her eye settled upon a girl in Flanders, Philippa of Hainault.
-She was first inspected by a deputation of bishops and found fit, then married by proxy, then married formally in York Minster on January 24th 1328...
-Read More